 If you're looking for a cheap holiday to Florida then Orlando is your best bet, with plenty of direct flights to Orlando from the UK and no end of package deals including accommodation and entrance to the parks.

 Orlando is a dream holiday destination for families, with plenty of theme parks featuring everything from death-defying roller coasters and swimming with sharks to shopping for magic wands and getting Mickey's autograph.
 The parks, including the Wizarding World of Harry Potter, Magic Kingdom and SeaWorld, just keep getting bigger and better every year.
-You can save by booking a package holiday that includes entrance to theme parks.
-There are plenty of ticketing options available too if you prefer to buy when you arrive.
-You can purchase park 'hopper' tickets that as the name suggests, allow you to hop from one park to another, and these can often be booked through your hotel concierge if you're looking to avoid the queues.

 If theme parks aren't your thing, fear not, because from the big-city buzz of trendy Miami and the luxury of West Palm Beach to the wildlife in the Everglades, Florida has it all.